Coercion Act: Ireland

-The Protection of Persons and Property (Ireland) Act 1881 allowed for internment without trial of those suspected of involvement in the Land War in Ireland.
+The Protection of Persons and Property (Ireland) Act 1881 allowed for internment without trial of those suspected of involvement in the Land War.
+It was strongly opposed by the Irish Parliamentary Party (IPP), which filibustered the second reading for 41 hours.
+Eventually, the Speaker of the House of Commons, Henry Brand, resorted to ignoring IPP members of Parliament who requested the right of speech and put the question, a controversial move that allowed Prime Minister William Gladstone to pass the act.
 A total of 953 people were detained under the act.
 Many of them were active in the Irish National Land League; this was sufficient for the "reasonable suspicion" required by the act.
 On 13 October 1881, IPP leader Charles Stewart Parnell was arrested under the act after his newspaper, the United Ireland, had attacked the Land Law (Ireland) Act 1881.

-As a response to the Plan of Campaign of the mid-1880s the new Chief Secretary for Ireland Arthur Balfour secured the Criminal Law and Procedure (Ireland) Act 1887 or "Perpetual Crimes Act", a Coercion Act aimed at the prevention of boycotting, intimidation, unlawful assembly and the organisation of conspiracies against the payment of agreed rents.
+As a response to the Plan of Campaign of the mid-1880s the new Chief Secretary for Ireland, Arthur Balfour, secured the Criminal Law and Procedure (Ireland) Act 1887 or "Perpetual Crimes Act", a Coercion Act aimed at the prevention of boycotting, intimidation, unlawful assembly and the organisation of conspiracies against the payment of agreed rents.
 The act resulted in the imprisonment of hundreds of people including over twenty MPs.
 The act was condemned by the Catholic hierarchy since it was to become a permanent part of the law and did not have to be renewed annually by Parliament, but Pope Leo XIII issued the bull Saepe Nos in 1888 which was uncritical of the acts.
 Trial by jury was abolished.
 An influential analysis of the pros and cons of the Act was published in 1888 by William Henry Hurlbert, a Catholic Irish-American author.

 Many hundreds were imprisoned at times under the acts, including many prominent politicians and agrarian agitators, Joseph Biggar, Alexander Blane, Michael Davitt, John Dillon, James Gilhooly, Patrick Guiney, Matthew Harris, John Hayden, John Hooper, J. E. Kenny, Andrew Kettle, Denis Kilbride, Pat O'Brien, William O'Brien, James O'Kelly, Charles Stewart Parnell, Douglas Pyne, Willie Redmond, and Timothy Sullivan.

-The act was the first of over a hundred such acts applied to Ireland under the Union.
-It was strongly opposed by the Irish Parliamentary Party (IPP), which filibustered the second reading for 41 hours.
-Eventually, the Speaker of the House of Commons, Henry Brand, resorted to ignoring IPP members of Parliament who requested the right of speech and put the question, a controversial move that allowed Prime Minister William Gladstone to pass the act.